Tibesti/Faramove-test/README.md

 Project was initialized using vite

-All styling was done with Tailwind CSS only
+All styling was done with Tailwind CSS only, except where necessary

 Form validation done with FORMIK and YUP